Whitelands Park Primary School

 - 6.1: What SEND training is provided for teachers in your school?

 Training needs and CPD opportunities are planned around the needs of the pupils with SEND and the adults who will be working with them.
 For example, training will be planned for adults who are working with pupils with a hearing impairment.
 Priorities for training are based on these individual needs and the areas contained in the School Improvement Plan (SIP).
-Training is provided through external courses and workshops or onsite CPD sessions with visiting professionals.
+Training is provided through external courses and workshops or onsite regular CPD sessions with SENCo or visiting professionals.

 - 6.2: What SEND training is provided for teaching assistants and other staff in your school?

 Training for TAs and other support staff is provided to meet the needs of individual members of staff and the pupils they support.
-Training is provided through external courses and workshops or onsite CPD sessions with visiting professionals.
+Training is provided through external courses and workshops or onsite CPD sessions with SENCo or visiting professionals.

 - 6.3: Do teachers have any specific qualifications in SEND?